Authentic Food Quest Authentic Food Quest Authentic Food Quest Authentic Food Quest

 The cafe, named Tíbias de Braga, aims to tell the history of Braga through the local Portuguese sweets.

 AUTHENTIC FOOD QUEST TIP: Consider a day trip from Porto to Braga with a local guide.
-On this Braga walking food tour, you get to visit the main sites in Braga and taste the Braga food delicacies.
+On this Braga food tour you’ll visit the main sites in town and taste the Braga food delicacies.

 12- Fidalguinhos – Portuguese Biscuits